hotwired/strada-android/docs/BUILD-COMPONENTS.md

 ## Reply to received messages

-If you'd like to inform the corresponding web component that an action has occurred, such as the user clicking on a submit button, you can reply to the originally received message.
+If you'd like to inform the corresponding web component that an action has occurred, such as the user tapping on a submit button, you can reply to the originally received message.
 For the `FormComponent` it looks like this:

 **`FormComponent.kt`**
 ```kotlin